derailed-dash/LLMs-Generator/docs/solution-design.md

 ## 3. Architecturally Significant Requirements (NFRs)

-- **Usability:** The CLI should be intuitive and easy to use for developers.
 - **Concurrency:** This is a developer-centric application.
 Initially it will run locally, and there is no need for concurrent use.
 This could be added later.
 - **Reliability:** The application should be robust, with graceful error handling for issues like invalid paths or API failures.
 The system must be resilient to API rate limiting by implementing a retry mechanism.
 - **High availability and DR:** As an infrequently and locally run developer-centric application, there is no requirement for HA or DR.